Skip to main content

 media.addEventListener('change', applyTheme);

-Adapting system UI
+Modification of system UI

 <meta name="color-scheme" content="light dark" />

-Or via CSS:
+Or directly via CSS:

 html {